Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Identification

-\end{theorem} Theorem \ref{the1} shows that the structural parameters are identifiable if $\gamma\beta+\delta\neq 0$ and the distribution of group sizes has sufficient support.
-The former is a well known necessary identification condition in models with correctly specified groups and both endogenous and contextual effects (see for example \cite{bramoulle09} or \cite{rose17}), which is generically satisfied over the parameter space.
+Proposition \ref{the1} shows that the structural parameters are identifiable if $\gamma\beta+\delta\neq 0$.
+This is a well known necessary identification condition in models with correctly specified groups and both endogenous and contextual effects (see for example \cite{bramoulle09} or \cite{rose17}), which is generically satisfied over the parameter space.
 If it is violated then the endogenous and contextual effects exactly offset one another such that the reduced form effect is $\pi(n)=\gamma$, which does not vary with $n$, and hence no amount of variation in group sizes can identify $\beta$ and $\delta$.
-All three results in Theorem \ref{the1} also require that the support of the distribution of $n_{g_0}$ has at least three elements.
+Both results in Proposition \ref{the1} also require that the support of the distribution of $n_{g_0}$ has at least three elements.
 This is also necessary condition for identification when the groups are correctly specified and there are endogenous, contextual and correlated effects \citep{lee07,davezies09,bramoulle09}, hence it is also necessary if the groups are (possibly) miss-specified.

+Result 1 was first established by \cite{davezies09} for missing data with known group sizes whereas result 2 applies when the group sizes are unknown.
+Point identification of $\rho$ comes in part from information on the lower bound of the support of $n_{g_0}$.
+The result uses that $n_{g_0}\geq 2$, which is maintained throughout the theoretical and empirical literature (e.g., \cite{lee07,bramoulle09,davezies09,bramoulle20,moffitt01,sacerdote01,glaeser03,angrist14,boucher14,cornel17}).
+Indeed, groups of size one cannot provide information on peer effects and are not consistent with our model.
+However, if individuals are missing, then we may \textit{observe} groups with only one member even though all groups have at least two members (i.e., $\mathbb{P}[n_g=1|\mathbf{x}_g,n_{g}\geq 1]>0$ if $\rho<1$).
+Hence the distribution of $n_g$ provides information on $\rho$, which combined with \eqref{bin}, leads to identification of $\rho$ and the distribution $n_{g_0}|n_g,\mathbf{x}_g$.
+Equation \eqref{ide} can then be used to identify the peer effects.

+In some applications a stronger support restriction may be used if it is known that $n_{g_0}\geq \underline{n}$ for some known $\underline{n}>2$.
+For example, this is likely to be satisfied in studies of peer effects in education, where classrooms might reasonably be assumed to contain at least a handful of students.
+Though not required for identification, this can improve the precision of the GMM estimator we propose below.
+In other applications $n_{g_0}=1$ may be feasible, in which case one can never rule out $\rho=1$ and $n_{g_0}=n_g$ so that peer effects are not identifiable.
+For this reason, a restriction on the lower bound of the support of $n_{g_0}$ is necessary for identification of the peer effects.